alexjwhite-cb/crystalang/README.md

 This can be particularly powerful when using varargs as the return values of the first function (if there are multiple) will be produced as an array.
 One of 3 things will then occur:
 1. The number of values being passed through is identical to the number of arguments taken, and arguments will be assigned to the next methods parameters in return order.
-   1. Returned values that already are arrays will not be broken down as a passthrough.
+   1. Returned values that already are arrays will not be broken down as a pass through.
 2. The number of values being passed through is not identical to the expected number of parameters, however the last/only argument is a vararg.
 Values that cannot be assigned to the single value arg, will be passed to the vararg.
 3. The number of values being passed through is not identical to the expected number of parameters and a panic will occur.